choria-io/website/docs/content/federation/configuration/_index.md

 |plugin.choria.federation_middleware_hosts|Choria Brokers on the Federation side to connect to|`c1.fed.example.net:4222,c2.fed.example.net:4222`|
 |plugin.choria.federation.cluster|A cluster name that a specific Federation Broker forms part of|`london`|

-## MCollective Client in the Federation
+## Choria Client in the Federation

 The only real additional configuration you should do is to tell it about all the default Federation Brokers with you can do in Hiera: